rigo-hgg/Choice-Based-Conjoint-MNL-model-Gym-Subscriptions-Case-Study/README.md

 - corresponding price per month (40 euros / 60 euros / 80 euros)

 The aim of the data analysis is to assess the relationship between the choice and the product attributes.
 To do this a discrete choice model has been used, such as the multinomial logit regression.

+The original code has been written in R.